sd-visualiser/sd-visualiser/README.md

 ### Web

 Please go to <https://sd-visualiser.github.io/sd-visualiser/> to use the web version of the visualiser.
-Minor features such as SVG export and fast layout are not available in the web version.
+Minor features such as faster layout are not available in the web version.

 ### Linux (Ubuntu)